davidawad/statedb/README.md

 *Disclaimer:* These codes may not be the most recent version.
 Each individual state may have more current or accurate information.
 I make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information on the state site.
 Please check official sources.

 I am in no way associated with the Justia Law Center, this dataset is provided for educational and entertainment purposes only.
-I am not an attorney.
+Providing this data does not constitute the practice of law; no attorney-client relationship is formed.